xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Cross-entropy.md

 <br>

 The events that needed a lot of bits to represent, are now a lot more.

+And this is a big thing, because now the high h(x) is gonna get multiplied by the high p(x), and the cross-entropy is going to the moon.

 So this <font color="#245bdb">encoding</font> is shit for this <font color="#c00000">distribution</font> of events.
 ```